sazbad/nettyleaker/README.md

             for (;;) {
                 long usedMemory = DIRECT_MEMORY_COUNTER.get();
 ```
-5. This usedMemory keeps going up for such large HTTP requests and does not go down over time even if there is no active Http requests
+5. This usedMemory keeps going up for such large HTTP requests and does not go down over time even if there is no active Http requests.
+This resutls in OutOfDirectMemoryError even though the body size of http requests are lower than the direct memory size been used by Netty.